DarleneAntonino/FH_Scripting/README.md

 3. Regex

-Reges is used when entering an email address, entering a filename and entering a keyword.
+Regex is used when entering an email address, entering a filename and entering a keyword.

 4. Notification

 We use beep sounds for notifications except when using a Mac, then you will here the Mac say "Done".
 The user will hear the sound when a matching quote or keyword is found.
 You can also get your quotes by mail.
+You will get a message about receiving a mail shortly.

 ## Known Issues